InstitutionalGrammar/IG-Inception-Layers/README.md

  * *IG Policy Resource* - this layer facilitates the annotation of policy resources

 In addition to layers, the package contains constraints for the UI configuration and Coding Guidelines:
- * *IGCoreConstraints.txt* - Context-dependent UI layout for Context components and properties of constitutive and regulatory statements
+ * *IGCoreConstraints.txt* - Context-dependent UI layout for Context components and properties of constitutive and regulative statements
  * *IGLayersCodingGuidelines.txt* - Coding guidelines for the general Institutional Grammar annotation in Inception

 ## Contact